cober2019/Network-Automation/ProjectRouting/README.rst

 **Database Tool**

-View routing table from a local sqlite database.
+Get and view routing tables from a local sqlite database.
 Credential entry is here or just skip credential input if your've previosly populated the table.
 You can query the routing table using the following permameters

+When loading the tool you will see:

+  **Database populated?
+Press enter to skip.
+Enter any other key to populate new table.**
+      Press Enter if you ran the code again your desired table already or Input a key and press enter to populate a new table **You can query the table for the following parameters:**

                     + Protocol
                     + Prefix (Example: 192.168.1.0/24, 192.180, or 192.168.1.0)
                     + Metric